Background Image - Interior photo of Bridgewater Corporate Center.

 • Proactively addressing emerging risks across all risk categories

-• Continuing to scale a risk framework aligned with growth
+• Continuing to scale the risk framework aligned with growth

 • Leveraging technology to enhance processes and controls while driving responsiveness